 - It is the responsibility of the educator or individual submitting nominations to evaluate the submission materials and take appropriate action if the materials contain any expressions of the intent to self-harm, depression or other sensitive subjects.
 The educator or submitting individual should follow the policies of their school or educational institution in handling such matters or contact the appropriate local resources to follow up with the student and, if appropriate, with the students and parents or legal guardians, as the local policy and confidentiality guidelines permit.
 Submitting educators and individuals agree, by submitting materials to Letters About Literature, that they have reviewed the materials for this purpose and taken appropriate action.

-- Prizes: Letters About Literature Texas Prize (1 per Level of Competition): $100 cash award and travel assistance to the Texas Library Association Annual Conference for a special awards ceremony.
+- Prizes: Letters About Literature Texas Prize (1 per Level of Competition): Winners receive a $100 cash prize and will be honored at the 2021 Virtual Texas Library Association Conference.
 Expenses not specified herein are solely the responsibility of the winners.
 If the winners cannot accept their prize as stated, the prize will be forfeited in its entirety, and an alternate winner will be determined.
 If the student is a minor, National Winner and National Honorable Mention prizes will be awarded in the name of, or to, the winner’s parent/legal guardian who must execute all documents and agree to all obligations and undertakings of the winner, both on behalf of himself/herself and the winner, or the prize may be forfeited and an alternate winner will be determined.

 - Winners’ List: For names of the winners, visit www.tsl.texas.gov/lettersaboutliterature.
 Winners will be posted in late spring 2021.